Your website needs to look clean and professional. But looking good doesn’t matter if visitors can’t figure out how to book.

 The best location pages include local phone numbers, neighborhood lists, embedded reviews, and franchise owner bios.
 A page that just swaps the city name in a template isn't fooling anyone.
 Seattle Green Cleaning Fairy's 70+ neighborhood pages are the most aggressive version of this strategy.

-Embedded third-party reviews beat curated testimonials
+Embedded third-party reviews over curated testimonials

 Founder or owner visibility